riveted

 It’s the absence of it.

 Overfamiliarity acts like a sedative.
 It dulls the senses.
 I don’t feel as deeply.
 Nor see as clearly.
-It’s not the beauty that changes.
-It's the heart I see it with.
+It’s not the beauty around me that changes.
+It's the eyes of my heart that I see with.

 Picture